 Program overview

-The Electrical Engineering Technician Ontario College Diploma program is a two-year course designed to equip students with essential skills and knowledge that are highly valued by employers in the electrical industry.
-This program focuses on the design, installation, maintenance, and repair of various electrical systems, including cable loops, phone systems, fire suppression systems, robotics, and machinery.
-Students will engage in a combination of theoretical coursework and extensive practical labs, ensuring they are well-prepared for real-world applications in the field.
+The Electrical Engineering Technician program is a two-year Ontario College Diploma designed to equip students with essential knowledge and skills that are highly valued by employers in the electrical industry.
+This program focuses on the design, installation, maintenance, and repair of various electrical systems, including cable loops, fire suppression systems, and robotics.
+Students will gain hands-on experience using state-of-the-art equipment, ensuring they are career-ready upon graduation.
+The program is recognized by the Ontario Association of Certified Engineering Technicians and Technologists (OACETT), which acknowledges it as meeting the academic requirements for certification in the Certified Technician (C.Tech) category.

-The Electrical Engineering Technician program spans a two-year duration, providing a comprehensive education that combines both theory and hands-on experience.
+The Electrical Engineering Technician program spans a two-year period, providing a comprehensive education that combines theoretical knowledge with practical experience.
 The program structure includes:

-• Extensive practical labs to apply theoretical knowledge.
+• Extensive practical labs to apply theoretical concepts.

 • Courses covering electrical principles, codes, and regulations.